Tomere123321/Tomere123321/README.md

 # Hi, I'm Tomer Eliyahu

-## I'm a Fullstack developer,
+## I'm a Full-Stack Developer Enthusiast

 🏋️‍♂️ I enjoy spending time at the gym and pushing my physical limits.

 📊 I'm passionate about stocks and cryptocurrencies, always exploring new opportunities in the financial world.

-💮 I'm developing Docker containers as part of my ongoing projects.

 🏡 I love contributing to home automation projects, bringing technology closer to daily life.